NIRALUser/NeuroRuler/docs/libraries.rst

 .. note:: :code:`docs/_build` is gitignored.

-You can open :code:`docs/_build/html/index.html` in a web browser to check out the site before pushing, which will automatically update the website.
+You can open :code:`docs/_build/html/index.html` in a web browser #[macos_open_html]_ to check out the site before pushing, which will automatically update the website.
 From now on, you can just run :code:`make html` to update the html pages.

-However, you will need to run :code:`sphinx-apidoc -o . ../src` from the :code:`docs/` directory if a new package is created.
+However, you may need to run :code:`sphinx-apidoc -o . ../src` from the :code:`docs/` directory if a new package is created.
 Make sure :code:`__init__.py` files exist for any package you want to be discovered.